-From 1993 until 2020, the complex was leased and managed by the CLV Corporation of Australia and referred to as the University Courts Apartments.
-On April 1 2020, the complex was purchased outright by the LSU Shreveport Foundation and the name changed to Pilots Pointe Apartments.
+From 1993 until 2020, the complex was leased and managed by the CLV Corporation of

+Australia and referred to as the University Courts Apartments.
+On April 1, 2020, the complex was purchased outright by the LSU Shreveport Foundation and the name changed to Pilots Pointe Apartments.
 Simultaneously, an outside property management company, "RISE", were hired by the LSUS Foundation to control the leasing processes along with managing the overall property.

 Because of the transfer of ownership in April 2020, the outgoing management company left very little behind to be useful to RISE.
-One important item not left were the case reports that were filed in 2019 that would have been used as additional statistical data in the creation of this report.
-This will also affect the first three months of data for the 2021 report.
+One important item not left were a list of case reports that were filed from 1/1/20 through 3/31/20 which would have been used as additional statistical data in the creation of this report.